tanishq078/DSA/readme.md

-## DSA practise and solving questions
+## DSA practice and solving questions